-Configuring a WS-Addressing MEP
+Configuring a WS-A Message Exchange Pattern

-To use Artix WS-ReliableMessaging, you must first configure a WS-Addressing Message Exchange Pattern (MEP).
-You can also configure a WS-Addressing MEP without using WS-RM.
-The configuration settings apply to Web services implemented in both C++ and Java.
+When WS-RM is enabled in the Artix runtime, this automatically enables a WS-Addressing 2004 Message Exchange Pattern (MEP).
+You can also manually configure a WS-Addressing 2004 MEP, or a WS-Addressing 2005 MEP without using WS-RM.
+This section explains WS-Addressing MEPs, and shows the Artix configuration settings.
+These settings apply to Web services implemented in both C++ and Java.